 The Awards presentation

-Award recipients will be honoured at a ceremony on 21 November 2017 in Sydney and presented with their awards by international or national leaders in health policy.
+The 2017 Award recipients will be honoured at a ceremony on 21 November 2017 in Sydney and presented with their awards by international or national leaders in health policy.
 Senior health leaders and members of the public health and health services research communities will be invited to attend.
 The Institute will publicise the work of the successful applicants by showcasing their achievements to the media.
 Successful awardees will receive $5,000 each towards their professional development.

 Thanks to our sponsors